SplatTab/SplatOS/README.md

 + No Applications!
 What is it good for anyway all you need is Hello World!

-+ Hello World Writing Kernel Beep Boop Low Level Programming Standard Libary for loosers lmfao!
++ Best Hello World Kernel Low Level Programming Is Fun!